 EU says Apple owes more than $14.5B in back taxes that Ireland must now collect

-EC found Apple paid a tax rate of less than 1 percent for roughly a decade.
+EC investigation finds that Apple paid an effective tax rate of less than 1 percent for roughly a decade.

 The European Commission (EC) has announced that Apple must pay more than $14 billion in back taxes.
 In its expected ruling, the EC asserts the Irish government showed tax favoritism to Apple that was not similarly extended to other companies, allowing Apple to pay an effective tax rate of one percent or less from 2003 to 2014.